CONTENTS

 Normally, clots form locally at sites of vascular damage.
 These clots are subsequently degraded after tissue damage is repaired.
 The processes of clot formation and clot degradation (fibrinolysis) are localized and tightly regulated, based on a balance of counterregulatory proteins (procoagulants vs. anticoagulants regulate clot formation; fibrinolytics vs. antifibrinolytics regulate clot breakdown).

 The fundamental pathophysiologic signature of DIC is widespread, uncontrolled clot formation.
-Clotting may be initiated by a variety of factors (e.g., bacterial lipopolysaccharides, tissue factor released by monocytes or the placenta, or damage to the endothelial glycocalyx).
+Clotting may be initiated by various factors (e.g., bacterial lipopolysaccharides, tissue factor released by monocytes or the placenta, or damage to the endothelial glycocalyx).
 The fine balance of procoagulation vs. anticoagulation is broken, leading to widespread disseminated clot formation.
 This clot burden places a massive strain on the fibrinolytic system, which is subsequently tasked with breaking down all of the clot.
-The fine balance of fibrinolysis vs. antifibrinolysis may subsequently become disrupted, as numerous proteins are depleted.
+The fine balance of fibrinolysis vs. antifibrinolysis may subsequently become disrupted as numerous proteins are depleted.

 - Depletion of anticoagulant proteins may predispose patients to form macrovascular thromboses (e.g., deep vein thrombosis and pulmonary emboli).